wiktorolszowy/fMRI_temporal_autocorrelation/README.md

   R script transforming the statistic maps for AFNI/FSL/SPM to MNI space and doing multiple testing via FSL.
 - `sequential_sbatches.sh`

-  Bash script that runs analyses in AFNI/FSL/SPM for all the 11 studies and 858 subjects, for different combinations of options, designed to run on an HPC cluster.
+  Bash script that runs analyses in AFNI/FSL/SPM for all the 10 datasets and 780 subjects, for different combinations of options, designed to run on an HPC cluster.
 - `simulate_4D.R`

   R script that makes 4-dimensional resting state fMRI data, used as last dataset in the analyses/paper.